Aerobic Exercise Program During and After Cancer Treatment

 You are more likely to get a sunburn during and after radiation therapy.
 Talk to your provider about skin protection.
 You may want to exercise in the morning or in the early evening so that you are less likely to get a sunburn.

-If you got whole body radiation therapy, you should be careful about exercising in hot weather.
-Your body may have trouble getting rid of the heat you make during exercise, which can be dangerous.
+If you got whole-body radiation therapy, you should be careful about exercising in hot weather.
+Your body may have trouble getting rid of the heat you make during exercise (sweating), which can be dangerous.
 Dress in light clothes and exercise in the morning or early evening.
 Talk to your provider about when and how you should exercise.

 Your Bones and Cancer

 Some cancers affect the bones in the body, making them weak.
-Other times, the treatment you get for cancer can cause bones to be weak.
+Other times, the treatment you get for cancer can cause bones to weaken.
 Exercise, if done right, can help to strengthen your bones.

 Cancers that MAY affect your bones are: